Khoronus/pytorch-inspector/README.md

 **Note**: If the multiprocess start mode is fork, please create the processes before initializing CUDA or an exception is raised.

 **Additional Note**: A method to get all the valid handles is shown in **test/hook/test_automatic_hook.py** or in the examples.

+The library has been tested on Python 3.10.9 with a Linux OS (Ubuntu 20.04).

 ---
 ## Example